The purpose of our

 The same themes run throughout all the writings of the early Christians, from Europe to North Africa: we can't have both Christ and the world.

 Lest we think that the early Christians were describing a lifestyle they didn't really practice, we have the testimony of the Romans themselves.
 One pagan antagonist of the Christians remarked:

 They despise the temples as houses of the dead.
 They reject the gods.
 They laugh at sacred things.
 Wretched, they pity our priests.
 Half-naked themselves, they despise honors and purple robes.
 What incredible audacity and foolishness!
 They are not afraid of present torments, but they fear those that are uncertain and future.
 While they do not fear to die for the present, they fear to die after death....

 At least learn from your present situation, you wretched people, what actually awaits you after death.
 See, many of you-in fact, by your own admission, the majority of you-are in want, are cold, are hungry, and are laboring in hard work.
 Yet, your god allows it.
 He is either unwilling or unable to assist his people.
 So he is either weak or unjust....
 Take notice!
 For you there are threats, punishments, tortures, and crosses....
 Where is the god who is supposed to help you when you come back from the dead?
 He cannot even help you in this life!
 Do not the Romans, without any help from your god, govern, rule over, and have the enjoyment of the whole world, including dominion over you yourselves?

 When I first read the criticisms that the Romans leveled against the Christians, I painfully realized that no one would accuse Christians today of those same charges.
 We aren't criticized for being totally absorbed in the interests of a heavenly kingdom, ignoring the things the world has to offer.
-In fact, Christians today are accused of just the opposite.
-We are accused of being money hungry and hypocritical in our devotion to God.
+In fact, Christians today are accused of just the opposite-of being money hungry and hypocritical in our devotion to God.